Chapter 8: Network Virtualization

 The mapping between this architecture (Figure 44) and the one depicted in Figures 15 and 16 in Chapter 3 is straightforward.
 At the base is a distributed data plane, be it assembled from bare-metal switches or software switches, on top of which a centralized controller collects operational state and issues control directives.
 When implemented in a general, use-case agnostic way, this controller is called a Network OS.
 The Nicira team built an early network OS called Onix, which can be thought of as a precursor of ONOS.
 At the top-most level is a management layer that serves API requests, and understands the abstraction of a virtual network.
 This management layer can be thought of as an application that runs on the network OS.
-In short, the architecture presented in this Chapter is purpose-built to support virtual networks, whereas the one outlined in Chapter 3 is intended to be general-purpose, and in fact, there was at one time a ONOS-based virtual network application, called Virtual Tenant Network (VTN), that was integrated with OpenStack.
+In short, the architecture presented in this Chapter is purpose-built to support virtual networks, whereas the one outlined in Chapter 3 is intended to be general-purpose, and in fact, there was at one time an ONOS-based virtual network application, called Virtual Tenant Network (VTN), that was integrated with OpenStack.
 VTN is no longer being maintained, due in part to the availability of other network virtualization subsystems that integrate with container management systems like Kubernetes.

 Consider a simple example.
 We want to create a virtual network that connects two VMs, A and B, to a single L2 subnet.
-We can express that intent by a set of API requests; for example, create the subnet, connect A to subnet, connect B to subnet, for example.
+We can express that intent by a set of API requests; for example, create the subnet, connect A to the subnet, connect B to the subnet.
 These API requests are accepted by the management plane and stored as desired state.
 The control plane observes changes in desired state that are not yet reflected in the actual state, so it needs to determine where A and B are located, and the IP addresses of the relevant hypervisors.
 With this information, it determines what the encapsulation of packets should be if A and B are to communicate with each other.
 From this, it computes a set of control directives that need to be installed into the appropriate vSwitches.
 These directive are pushed to the vSwitches, expressed, for example, as a set of OpenFlow rules.

-If at some later in time, one of the VMs moves to a different hypervisor, this information is passed to the control plane, which detects that actual state no longer corresponds to the desired state.
+If, at some later time, one of the VMs moves to a different hypervisor, this information is passed to the control plane, which detects that the actual state no longer corresponds to the desired state.
 That triggers a fresh computation to determine the updates that need to be pushed to the data plane, such as new forwarding rules to the appropriate set of vSwitches, and deletion of data plane state at the hypervisor that no longer hosts one of the VMs.

 With this architecture, we can implement a rich set of features for virtual networks.
 Provided the data plane has sufficient richness to implement forwarding rules for firewalls, load balancers, and so on, it is now possible to build a network virtualization system that accurately recreates the features of a physical network in software.

-8.2.3 Distributed Services¶
+8.2.3 Distributed Services